 Tips for Attracting Birds With Seed-Bearing Flowers

 When choosing which flowers to use to attract seed-eating birds, consider:

 - Climate: Choose flowers that can thrive in the local climate, taking into account water and sunlight levels.
 Also note growing season lengths to be sure the flowers will be able to reach their full potential, including reblooming if possible.

 - Soil Type: Flowers will be healthier and produce more blooms if the soil is nourishing.
-Choose plants that will thrive in your soil type, and use fertilizer, mulch, compost and soil amendments as needed to keep the soil rich and luxurious.
+Choose plants that will thrive in your soil type, and use fertilizer, mulch, compost, and soil amendments as needed to keep the soil rich and nutritious for the plants.

 - Growth Height: Opt for flowers of different mature heights for a multi-layered, thick garden that will attract many birds.
 Plant taller flowers in the back of a bed and use tiered designs to give birds easy access to many different blooms.